 Autocompletion Support

 Autocompletion is a powerful feature that allows you to save time and reduce errors by automatically suggesting object and method names as you type.
-To enable autocompletion in IRB, add the following line to your .irbrc
+To enable autocompletion in IRB, add the following line to your .irbrc file:

 require 'irb/completion'